sasacocic/crafting_interpretersv2/README.md

 Implementations of the lox and jack programming languages in python

-- Jack Scanner 🚧
+- Jack Scanner ✅
-- Jack Parser ❌ TODO
+- Jack Parser ✅
 - Lox Scanner ✅
-- Lox Parser 🚧
+- Lox Parser 🚧 wip